Laragear/TwoFactor/README.md

 You can change the maximum number of devices saved and the amount of days of validity once they're registered.
 More devices and more expiration days will make the Two-Factor Authentication less secure.

+> [!TIP]
+>
-> When disabling Two-Factor Authentication, the list of devices is flushed.
+> When disabling Two-Factor Authentication, the list of safe devices is always flushed.

 ### Confirmation Middleware